USS Baltimore SSN-704: A Marvel of Naval Engineering

 USS Baltimore SSN-704: Serving with Distinction in Global Deployments and Conflict

-Throughout its service from 1985 to 1998, the USS Baltimore SSN-704 actively participated in deployments as a part of the United States Navy's fleet.
-These missions took place across parts of the world including operations in the Mediterranean Sea, Persian Gulf, and Western Pacific.
-These deployments demonstrated the submarine's versatility and preparedness for supporting a range of missions such as intelligence gathering, surveillance, and deterrence.
+Throughout its service, the USS Baltimore SSN-704 participated in numerous deployments as part of the United States Navy’s undersea force.
+Operating in regions including the Mediterranean Sea, Atlantic Ocean, and other strategic areas, the submarine conducted missions involving intelligence collection, surveillance, and deterrence.

 USS Baltimore SSN-704 Ship Specifications